The Classification of Clifford Gates over Qubits: Gates

 Observe that $C(Z, X)$ is actually the $\operatorname{CNOT}$ gate; it applies a $\operatorname{NOT}$ gate to the second qubit when the first qubit is $\ket{1}$ and does nothing when the first qubit is $\ket{0}$.
 Figure~\ref{fig:cnot_as_czx} shows this equivalence, and illustrates our circuit diagram notation for generalized CNOT gates.
 Also note that $C(X, Z)$ is a $\operatorname{CNOT}$, but with the opposite orientation (i.e., the second bit controls the first).
 The rest of the \emph{heterogeneous generalized CNOT gates} (i.e., $C(P,Q)$ where $P \neq Q$) are the natural equivalents of $\operatorname{CNOT}$ in different bases.

-Similarly, $C(Z,Z)$ is better known as the \emph{controlled-sign gate} (denoted $\operatorname{CSIGN}$), which flips the sign on input $\ket{11}$, but does nothing otherwise.
+Similarly, $C(Z,Z)$ sometimes known as the \emph{controlled-sign gate} or $\CSIGN$, which flips the sign on input $\ket{11}$, but does nothing otherwise.
 The \emph{homogeneous generalized CNOT gates} (i.e., $C(P, P)$ for some $P$) are quite different from heterogeneous CNOT gates.
 For instance, when one $\operatorname{CNOT}$ targets the control qubit of another $\operatorname{CNOT}$ then it matters which gate is applied first.
-On the other hand, two $\operatorname{CSIGN}$ gates will always commute, whether or not they have a qubit in common.
+On the other hand, two $\CSIGN$ gates will always commute, whether or not they have a qubit in common.

+It turns out that every two-qubit Clifford gate is equivalent (up to a SWAP) to some combination of one qubit Clifford gates and at most one generalized CNOT gate (see Appendix~\ref{app:canonical_form}).
+Although most classes of Clifford gates can be specified by such two-qubit generators, there are five classes which require a larger generator such as the $\tfour$ gate \cite{ags:2015, gottesman:1998theory}.